 This isn't my supposition; Mom told me, many years later, that these were her thoughts.
 She wanted Pappy to know that he was not responsible in any way.
 Yes, sending me out to Utah helped, it helped a lot!
 It helped Pappy, and it helped me.
 The summer of 75 was not my first trip to Utah, nor my last, but it would be the most important.

 Ok, let's go back ten years earlier.
-My first memory of my grandparents was a temporary apartment in Indiana.
-I'm thinking Richmond but I honestly don't know the city.
-They lived on Starr Road in Royal Oak Michigan, but spent this particular summer in Richmond Indiana while Pappy did some contract work.
+My first memory of my grandparents was a temporary apartment in Richmond, Indiana.
+They lived on Starr Road in Royal Oak Michigan, but spent this particular summer in Richmond while Pappy did some contract work.
 As I say, he went where the work was.
 I stayed with them for the summer; I'm sure my Mom didn't mind the break, she still had Eric and Alice to watch.
 So it was me and Pappy and Grandma and aunt Sylvia.
 I don't remember Sylvia but she must have been there; she lived with her parents until she was 53, when she married Monti and moved to Eckley Colorado.
-I believe the year was 1965, and I was only 4 years old, soon to be 5, ready to start Kindergarten in the fall.
-My Mom told me that Grandma asked if she could just keep me for a year; I didn't really need to go to kindergarten, that wasn't important.
-Therefore, the year was 1965.
+The year was 1965, and I was only 4 years old, soon to be 5, ready to start Kindergarten in the fall.
+My Mom told me that Gramma asked if she could keep me for a year; I didn't really need to go to kindergarten, that wasn't important.
+Thus I know the year was 1965.
 I remember the diningroom and the kitchen, though it looks a lot like their house in Kamas Utah, so those memories may have blurred together.
 I remember his desk with lots of papers on it, and a big red office chair with wheels.
 The desk and the chair were definitely from Indiana, no doubt about that.
 I was so small I could lie down in the chair on my stomach or my back with my legs sticking out.
 I used my feet to push off of the desk and spin around.
 Each time around I gave another push, so I would spin as fast as I could.
 It's a wonder the chair didn't tip over.
 I did this quite a bit during that summer, basically any time I was bored.
 I guess they didn't mind.

 Soon I returned to my home on Waverley Street, just in time for kindergarten, and they returned to their home on Starr Road.
 The Starr Road house had three big rooms on the first floor: kitchen, diningroom, livingroom (clockwise).
 Ok I was small, but the rooms seemed big to me.
 At the back of the house, where the diningroom met the livingroom, was a back door, and stairs going up to the second level.
-The kitchen had a bright tile floor and maybe an island, the diningroom had a dark carpeting, and the livingroom had a bright carpeting with an interesting pattern that I use to look at.
+The kitchen had a bright tile floor and an island running down the middle, the diningroom had a dark carpeting, and the livingroom had a bright carpeting with an interesting pattern that I use to look at.
 My aunt Alice confirmed immediately.

 “Yes it did!
 I think it was red and pink flowers against a white background.”